jacan20/portfolio/_posts/2024-03-15-indy-car-steering-controller.md

 One of the most thrilling parts of the project was the validation phase.
 We tested the steering control system on an Indy 500 track simulation, achieving a remarkable top speed of **108 m/s**.
 This was the highest speed our controller was stable; it was also stable at lower speeds. it The high-speed tests are documented with several key figures:

 - **Steering Column Motor Voltage Input:**
+  Here is the input voltage the to the motor on the steering column.
+We are not modeling the dynamics of a motor driver here.
+The system dynamics include that of the DC motor, and the gearboxes, etc that allow the motor to move the wheels.
   <img src="{{ '/Media/IndyCar/voltage.png' | relative_url }}" alt="108 m/s Steering Motor Input" width="60%"/>

-  *This figure captures the voltage profile applied to the motor at 108 m/s, demonstrating the input dynamics of the system.
+  This figure captures the voltage profile applied to the motor at 108 m/s, demonstrating the input dynamics of the system.
 This shows an area for improvement, as the voltage rapidly cycles between its maximum and minimum values.
-However, the controller is able to control the vehicle, despite the +/- 24V operational limit of the motor on the steering column.*
+However, the controller is able to control the vehicle, despite the +/- 24V operational limit of the motor on the steering column.

-- **Tire Angle Input:**
+- **Tire Angle Input/output:**
+  Here is the tire angle input to the inner control loop.
+You can see both the desired tire angle, and the actual tire angle the outer loop is able to deliver.

   <img src="{{ '/Media/IndyCar/tireangle.png' | relative_url }}" alt="108 m/s Tire Angle Input" width="60%"/>

-  *This image shows the tire angle command at 108 m/s, providing insight into the steering control under high-speed conditions.
-This was the output of the outer control loop, and the input to the inner control loop*
+  This image shows the tire angle command at 108 m/s, providing insight into the steering control under high-speed conditions.
+This was the output of the outer control loop, and the input to the inner control loop

   **Simulated Vehicle Lap**
   Finally, putting every thing together, and running the the controller on the password protected p-code Indy Car model, we can see the indy car completeing laps at the Indianapolis Motor Speedway.
 The vehicle just barely stays in the lanes on the turns; any faster and our turning radius is larger than the track (and given GPS waypoints) can support.